 The Unsecured Property Tax Cycle: Where Technology Helps

 Preparing and filing returns makes up the largest portion of the tax cycle.
-(For companies with thousands of accounts, it can be a nightmare to get business personal property tax returns out the door.)
+(For companies with thousands of accounts, it can be a nightmare to get business property statements out the door.)
 Your asset information is the basis of this stage.
 You’ll need to determine the correct depreciation for all your assets, or the overall value of your personal property will be incorrect.

 If you’re tackling the filing stage without software, that means you’re doing the work of depreciating your assets elsewhere, perhaps in an Excel spreadsheet.
 That requires your team to contact assessors to get the appropriate depreciation schedules and then apply them to your assets manually, altering the numbers as needed to get an accurate valuation.
 Once those values are determined, you or another team member must enter them into return forms by hand.